thomknoe/pix2grasshopper/readme.md

 - geometry: The processed results (geometry) after code execution.

-# Main Workspace
+# pix2grasshopper Workspace

 ![pix2grasshopper worksapce](https://github.com/thomknoe/pix2grasshopper/blob/main/Images/pix2grasshopper_workspace.png)

-The main pix2grasshopper workspace is the primary hub for generating geometry, and having an overview over all all of the inputs and outputs going into the pix2grasshopper system.
-The main workspace is divided into three sections: a section where all the file paths and API keys reside, a section where all the python components operate, and a section where all the outputs from the system can be seen via text panels.
+The main pix2grasshopper workspace is the primary hub for generating geometry, and having an overview over all of the inputs and outputs going into the pix2grasshopper system.
+The workspace is divided into three sections.
+A section where all the file paths and API keys reside, a section where all the python components operate, and a section where all the outputs from the system can be seen via text panels.
+Detailed instructions on how to use pix2grasshopper are also included ont he lower left corner of the workspace.

 # Results